Revolutionary United Front: Child soldiers

 and those chosen to be fighters were sometimes forced to murder their parents.

 Guerrillas frequently carved the initials "RUF" on their chests, and officers reportedly rubbed cocaine into open cuts on their troops to make them maniacal and fearless.
 Before some battles and raids, the children would be given mixtures of cocaine and gunpowder.
-The gunpowder mixture was called "Brown Brown" and it allowed the cocaine to flow more freely through the blood stream.
+The gunpowder mixture was called "brown-brown" and it allowed the cocaine to flow more freely through the blood stream.

 For entertainment, some soldiers would bet on the sex of an unborn baby and then slice open a woman's womb to determine the winner.
-The RUF abducted children aged 7 to 12, but were known to take children as young as 5 year olds.
+The RUF abducted children aged 7 to 12, but were known to take children as young as 5 years old.
 The children were notoriously known by captains and civilians for their unquestionable obedience and enormous cruelty.

 Atrocities

 In response to the immediate execution of rebels by government forces, the RUF instituted a policy of cutting off the hands of captured soldiers with the intent of sending the message: "You don't hold your weapon against your brother."
 Brandishing machetes, RUF rebels amputated the hands, arms, and legs of tens of thousands of Sierra Leoneans.
 The RUF indicated that the reason for these actions was that amputees could no longer mine diamonds, which might be used to support government troops.

-The election slogan at that time was that the people "had power in their hands", so the RUF would hack the hands off to prevent people from voting.
-RUF members are also said to have practised cannibalism.
+The election slogan at that time was the people "had power in their hands", so the RUF would hack off hands to prevent people from voting.
+RUF members are also alleged to have practised cannibalism.
 Refugee camps were set up for amputees, supported by the government and other relief agencies.